jwdlb/Adaptive_FPGA/docs/gpu_model.md

 # GPU learner

-The current learner is a Q16.16 linear-regression model.
-OpenCL evaluates one training row per work item, then applies a deterministic regularised batch gradient to its device-resident model state.
+The current learner is a Q16.16 linear-regression baseline.
+OpenCL evaluates one training row per work item, then applies a deterministic regularised batch gradient to device-resident model state.

 ## Model